|

 and architecture.
 Each must work in perfect unison to obtain intelligent

-areas of Robotics and Automation, Neuromorphic
+areas of Robotics and Automation , Neuromorphic

-VLSI Processing, Information Processing
+VLSI Processing , Information Processing

 My

-work in Robotics has focused on Autonomous
+work in Robotics at Caltech focused on Autonomous

 Collective Robotics .
 Here we take inspiration from biology